HomeAbout UsContactAvailableStud ServiceGalleryPrice*ReserveMisc. Info

 Science is self-correcting – which is what makes it work!
 There is no “dogma” which cannot be corrected.
 Because of this, new knowledge can build on old knowledge, always leading to more and better results.
 There is no room for “ego” – only correction and improvement.

-Dilated Cardio Myopathy (DCM) is a terribly complex disease which kills approximately 60 to 76% of all Dobermans worldwide.
+Dilated Cardio Myopathy (DCM) is a terribly complex disease which kills approximately 65% of all Dobermans worldwide.
 Some think the breed will go extinct.
 Others keep working with available science to make the healthiest breedings possible while waiting for more advances.
+I believe science will give us real progress toward predicting DCM in the next decade.

 THE BAD NEWS: